 this hike visits several pretty ponds, a seasonal falls, and excellent views from Zeacliff; you can also hike to nearby Zealand Mountain, one of the 48 4,000-footers of New Hampshire

-Zealand Falls & Thoreau Falls 10.0 miles
+Zealand Falls & Thoreau Falls rating 10.0 miles

 round-trip